Achievable logoAchievable logo

 • Pays interest on February 15th and August 15th

-Each of the dates above is six months apart.
-When an interest payment is due, the issuer pays bondholders for their last six months of bond ownership.
-For example, when a J&J 1 bond pays interest on July 1st, it pays the bondholder for owning the bond from January 1st - June 30th.
+Each pair of dates is six months apart.
+When an interest payment is made, it compensates the bondholder for the previous six months of ownership.
+For example, when a J&J 1 bond pays interest on July 1st, it pays for the period from January 1st through June 30th.

 Zero coupon bonds

-Zero coupon bonds are exactly what they sound like - bonds with a 0% interest rate.
-These are a unique type of bond; most bonds have interest rates above 0%.
+Zero coupon bonds are bonds with a 0% interest rate.
+They’re unusual because most bonds have coupons above 0%.

 Definitions